cancui0403/tggl/README.md

   * **Smart Tuning**: Implements a **"Coarse-to-Fine"** grid search strategy for Cross-Validation (CV) to find the optimal penalty parameter fast and accurately.
   * **Visualization**: Built-in support for visualizing coefficient patterns (heatmaps).

-To address your request, here is a detailed **Problem Formulation** section designed to be placed at the very beginning of your README, just after the main title and brief description but before "Key Features".

-This formulation clarifies the mathematical optimization problem `tggl` solves, defining the objective function and the tree-guided penalty term.

-***

 ## Problem Formulation